 Today’s recipe is not only kids’ favorite but also one which they would like to try making themselves.
 As summer vacations are approaching, though already started at some places, involve your children in these easy no-bake/no-cook recipes (best fireless cooking idea).

 This is really a good way not only to initiate cooking for children but also to spend quality time with them.
-Though you understand your kids better but a humble request from my side that gives them a break from tuition and studies and let them do something creative too these holidays, be it cooking or painting or some other art and craft.
+Though you understand your kids better but a humble request from my side that give them a break from tuitions and studies and let them do something creative too these holidays, be it cooking or painting or some other art and craft.

 I have a post titled Fireless Cooking Recipes for Kids, which I posted 2 years back and it gives me immense pleasure to see that it is one of the most searched for on Google.
 If you too are interested in more fireless recipes then have a look at this.